There are common areas of the body that weaken after knee surgery.

 Hamstring curls

-This exercise takes place on a seated leg curl machine and helps you isolate your hamstrings to build strength in the back of your thighs.
+The easiest way to do this exercise is on a seated leg curl machine at the gym.
+It helps isolate your hamstrings to build strength in the back of your thighs.

 The hamstring is a hip extensor muscle that helps you push off when you’re walking or running.
 Hamstrings are also one of the main knee flexor muscles, which are necessary for bending your knee and improving your range of motion, a key part of recovery.